 Every business needs capital to grow.
-Ideally, capital would always originate internally from retained earnings but if that's not the case, businesses need to consider external funding.
-You'll need to decide what form of financing you want to pursue, whether it's venture capital, crowdfunding, small business loans, etc. Each path will have different pros and cons as they're all substantially different financing methods in nature.
+Ideally, capital would always originate internally from retained earnings but if that's not happening, businesses should consider external funding.
+You'll need to decide what form of financing you want to pursue, whether it's venture capital, crowdfunding, small-business loans, etc. Each path will have different pros and cons as they're all substantially different financing methods in nature.
 You'll need to compare each option side by side and decide which is right for you.

 You'll also need to assess a projected ROI of the loan.
 There are very few instances where we'd recommend taking out a loan if your loan's costs will be heavier than the projected benefits.

-In order to compile a comprehensive list of the best loans for your small business, we compared different loans based on the following metrics:
+In order to compile a comprehensive list of the best loans for your small-business or startup, we compared different loans based on the following metrics:

 - Competitive rates and fees:To make comparisons simple, we converted all fees to cost per dollar.
 In general, borrowers with poor credit won't qualify for the same rates as borrowers with healthy credit, but we don't recommend paying above a cost per dollar of $1.60.
 There are plenty of cheaper financing options.

 - Wide range of amounts and term lengths: Small-business financing is a lot more complex than a simple "one size fits all."
 Therefore, we highly considered the range of loan size.
 Businesses need to borrow varying amounts depending on the planned use of funds, and some businesses may prefer shorter maturities to longer ones when it comes to paying back the loan.